tacowordpress/taco-installer/README.md

   * If you run composer install more than once in the root of the taco-installer, there are security checks as to not override files if they’ve already been installed.
 3. configure your .env file to point to the new server’s database
 4. if the server is a staging environment, follow the configuration instructions for HTTP Password Config Options
-5. for composer updates in the theme, cd into the theme’s `/app/core` directory, and run `composer install` or `composer update` there
+5. for composer updates in the theme, cd into the theme’s `/app/core` directory,
+  * run `composer update`

 /* end deploy instructions */